 The second component of this store bought cookie dough hack is the *fancy* drizzle.
 This is literally just chocolate chips I melted in the microwaved.
 This is SO easy, but I think the drizzle really dresses them up!
 I went with both white and regular chocolate chips, but you can pick one or the other if you want to keep things super simple.

 Read below for a few tips on how to make your semi-homemade cookies steal the show.

 More Tips for This Cookie Dough Hack

 When breaking apart your cookie dough, take each piece in between your palms and roll into a ball.
-The rounded ball with bake more uniform and circular, like homemade cookies.
-This is an easy hack so that your cookies don’t bake square or flat in that typical, store bought cookie dough shape.
+The rounded ball will bake more uniform and circular, like homemade cookies.
+This is an easy hack so that your cookies don’t bake square or flat in that typical, store-bought cookie dough shape.

 For the toppings, put each in a plastic bag and grab a meat mallet, then hammer away.
 I like to do this on a stabilized cutting board, with a towel between the plastic bag and mallet to help soften the noise.
 (It will be loud.)
 Make sure your toppings are nice and crumbled, and relatively small.

 When you dip the cookie into your toppings, be sure to gently press into the bowl or plate so that the toppings stick.
 Place the cookies topping side UP on your cookie sheet.